-In 2008 and 2009 excavations in advance of house building at Bellfield Farm, North Kessock, uncovered Bronze and Iron Age pits and structures.
+In 2008 and 2009, excavations in advance of house building at Bellfield Farm, North Kessock (MHG53531), uncovered Bronze and Iron Age pits and structures.
 In one of the pits, clay moulds fragments were identified by Trevor Cowie of National Museums Scotland.
-They had been used to make late Bronze Age socketed axeheads and spearheads, as well as a variety of tools including gouges, knives awls and sickles.
-This was a significant find: it was the first evidence for the manufacture of sickles in Scotland (of which there are only three provenanced examples, another from Dores near Inverness) as well as evidence of Late Bronze Age metalworking which is found on only a few other sites.
+They had been used to make Late Bronze Age socketed axeheads and spearheads, as well as a variety of tools including gouges, knives, awls and sickles.
+This was a significant find: it was the first evidence for the manufacture of sickles in Scotland (of which there are only three provenanced examples, one from Dores near Inverness), as well as evidence of Late Bronze Age metalworking which is found on only a few other sites.

 - An overview background course on the Bronze Age in the Highlands was run by ARCH to provide some context.
 Trevor came up to do a guest lecture as well.

 - A module to investigate clay sources followed the course.
 Participants drew on local knowledge of sources of clay as well as archive and published accounts.
 Interestingly the local knowledge provided the best leads.
 Clay was sampled from a number of locations.

 - Orlene McIlfatrick, a potter and archaeologist, took the clay samples and made them into briquettes.
 These were then analysed by Daniel Sahlén, a specialist in scientific analysis, who created thin sections to attempt to match them to the mould and daub fragments from the excavations.
 A surprising finding was that different clay sources were used for moulds and daub.
 A likely local source at Munlochy Bay was identified for the moulds.

 - An experimental crafting day was organised, with pottery workshops by Orlene and experimental casting of a sickle by Neil Burridge of Bronze Age Craft.
 This was well attended and very informative, providing a number of insights.